Jessica Lindell-Vikarby

 Jessica Lindell-Vikarby (born 7 February 1984) is a retired Swedish World Cup alpine ski racer.

-Born in Huddinge, Stockholm County, she made her World Cup debut in October 2002, and has two World Cup victories and seven podiums.
+Born in Huddinge, Stockholm County, she made her World Cup debut in October 2002, and has two World Cup victories and seven podium finishes.
 Lindell-Vikarby has competed in three Olympics and six World Championships.

 On 14 July 2015, she announced her retirement from alpine skiing.